15 Best Gutter Companies in

 - Custom Gutters: Custom gutters are more expensive, but to some are worth the cost.
 For example, you can purchase fascia gutters, which are built directly into the fascia board on your house, in addition to seamless gutters as discussed above.

 Installing or replacing your gutter system requires you to make a series of decisions about that system.
-One of East Moline's local gutter service professionals can provide more information and help you make the correct decisions for your home.
+One of East Moline's local gutter service professionals can offer you more information and help you make the correct choices for you.

 Different types of gutter guards

-- Foam Guards: Foam guards are made up of pieces of foam that rest in your gutter, letting water through while catching debris on top.
-They are cheap and easy to install, but are non-recyclable and need to be replaced frequently, which makes them less eco-friendly than some other options.
+- Foam Guards: Foam guards are comprised of pieces of foam that rest in your gutter, letting water through while catching debris on top.
+Foam guards are budget-friendly and a snap to install, but have a short lifespan and cannot be recycled, which makes them less eco-friendly than some other options.

 Top Environmental Pick